 After earning a Master’s degree in journalism from U.C.
 Berkeley in 2002, she assisted independent producers The Kitchen Sisters; then worked as a reporter and producer for NPR's Latino USA, for the BBC daily public radio news program, The World, the CPB-funded Fronteras Desk in San Diego-Tijuana, and KPCC Public Radio's Immigration and Emerging Communities beat in Los Angeles.

-Throughout her journalism career, Guidi has collaborated with many other journalists, and produced magazine features and radio documentaries for the BBC World Service, National Public Radio, Marketplace, The Walrus Magazine, Guernica Magazine, Virginia Quarterly Review, The Atlantic, Canadian Broadcasting Corporation’s Dispatches and The World This Weekend.
+Throughout her journalism career, Guidi has collaborated with many other journalists, and produced magazine features and radio documentaries for the BBC World Service, National Public Radio, Marketplace, Canadian Broadcasting Corporation, Orion Magazine, The Walrus Magazine, Guernica Magazine, Virginia Quarterly Review, and The Atlantic.
 She’s a native of Caracas, Venezuela.

-Bear Guerra is a photographer who focuses on humanitarian, environmental, and social justice issues.
+Bear Guerra is a photographer whose work addresses globalization, development, and social and environmental justice issues.
 He was a Ted Scripps Fellow in Environmental Journalism for the 2013-2014 academic year at the University of Colorado - Boulder.